Voice of the Customer (VoC): Beginners Guide on How to Collect Data Plus Best Practices

 You’re in the right place.

-There are a lot of both in-app tools and outside the app methods of collecting user sentiment data to understand what your users really want, we’re going to show you the best practices and which common mistakes to avoid.
+There are a lot of both in-app tools and outside-the-app methods of collecting user sentiment data to understand what your users want, we’re going to show you how to create a VoC program and the best practices when it comes to collecting data.

 Let’s dive in!